Tenants doing it tough

 So you've scrubbed the house from top to toe, only to find your agent or landlord wants a receipt for carpet steam-cleaning before they'll give your bond back.

-"Tenants are obliged to leave the premises 'reasonably clean', and if carpets meet this standard by normal cleaning then nothing further is legally required," he says.
-"The Tenants Union of Victoria has successfully argued these types of cases at VCAT; however many tenants continue to pay for professional cleaning even in situations where it is not required or enforceable," says Bennett.
+"Tenants are obliged to leave the premises 'reasonably clean', and if carpets meet this standard by normal cleaning then nothing further is legally required," Caspi says.
+"The Tenants Union of Victoria has successfully argued these types of cases at VCAT; however many tenants continue to pay for professional cleaning even in situations where it is not required or enforceable."

 Paying for water use

 But if you're on a shared meter (often in apartments) you can't be charged for your consumption either.
-This doesn't apply in SA or Western Australia, where consumption on a shared meter can be charged provided the method of calculation is spelt out on your lease.
+This doesn't apply in South Australia or Western Australia, where consumption on a shared meter can be charged provided the method of calculation is spelt out on your lease.

 In New South Wales and Queensland you also can't be charged for water consumption if the correct water efficiency measures aren't installed (these vary slightly in each state).
 This isn't a requirement in other states, although if a water fixture needs to be replaced in Victoria it must be done with a fixture with a minimum three-star water efficiency rating.